COVID-19 Vaccine Moderna (Spikevax)

 Functionality cookies.
 These are used to recognize you when you return to our website and to embed functionality from third party services.
 This enables us to personalize our content for you, remember your preferences (for example, your choice of language) and to integrate useful services provided by third party providers into our website.

-Analytical cookies.
-We use the Google Analytics platform to collect certain analytical information to help us better understand activity on our website and improve our services and the quality of our website.
+Analytics cookies.
+We use the Adobe Analytics and Google Analytics platform to collect certain analytical information to help us better understand activity on our website and improve our services and the quality of our website.
 This information includes the IP address, page requests, referring websites or ads, operating system and browser, and time spent on our website.
 We receive this data in an aggregated form.
 We use this information to help us understand how visitors engage with our website, measure the effectiveness of our advertising on third-party websites, and to improve our visitors’ experience.
-For more information about Google Analytics, please visit www.google.com/policies/privacy/partners/.
+For more information about Adobe Analytics, please visit https://experienceleague.adobe.com/docs/analytics/technotes/privacy-overview.html.
+For more information about Google Analytics, please visit https://www.google.com/policies/privacy/partners/.

 You can refuse or accept cookies from this website at any time by activating the cookie settings in your browser.
 The “help” menu on most internet browsers contains information on how to disable cookies, or you can visit http://www.aboutcookies.org/how-to-control-cookies/.
 By not accepting cookies, some features on our website may not fully function, and you may not be able to access certain information on this website.